bauman/bsonsearch/README.md

 ```

-Sometimes the dot notation (.) in a key is not supported (if you were going to pass this dict back into MongoDB).
+Sometimes you may find the dot notation (.) in a key is not supported (if you were going to pass this dict back into MongoDB or this library)

-You may use a <basestring> as the value of the $project key (a_aa will be the key in the returned dict)
+You may use a type(basestring) as the value of the $project key (a_aa will be the key in the returned dict)

 ``` python
     from bsonsearch import bsoncompare